blocky/attestation-service-examples/error_handling_on_chain/README.md

 In this example, you'll learn how to:

 - Write a smart contract to extract the `Result` from a function attestation
-- Check `Result` to return output or to revoke tx upon error
+- Check `Result` for an error to determine whether to return the output or to revoke the transaction

 ## Setup